DivGolakiya/PhishingAnalyzer/README.md

 # 🕵️ Phishing Email Analyzer

-An intelligent tool designed to analyze email files (`.eml`) to detect signs of phishing.
-The analyzer uses a multi-layered approach, combining heuristic-based checks with external API integrations to provide a comprehensive risk score.
+A tool designed to analyze email files (`.eml`) to detect signs of phishing.
+The analyzer uses a multi-layered approach, combining algorithms checks with external API integrations to provide a comprehensive risk score.
 The project features both a command-line interface (CLI) and a user-friendly web application built with Streamlit.

 ## Demo